How Do We Engage with Other Disciplines? A Framework to Study Meaningful Interdisciplinary Discourse in Scholarly Publications: Data

 \subsection{Citation Mapping}

-To evaluate the engagement of a publication with the work it cites, we must first identify all in-text citations.
-To enhance the analysis, we are also interested in keeping track of the section they appear in, their field-of-study, and whether they are out-of-discipline.

 After the CSS papers are identified, their content is processed using Grobid\footnote{\url{https://github.com/kermitt2/grobid}}, then converted into dictionary representation using SciPDF Parser\footnote{\url{https://github.com/titipata/scipdf_parser}}.
 The resulting dictionary contains a breakdown of the textual content, including the reference section.
-Section names are mapped to canonical sections \textit{Introduction}, \textit{Related Work}, \textit{Method}, \textit{Experiments}, \textit{Conclusion}, \textit{References}, and \textit{Appendix}.
-The in-text citations are then extracted from each section and assigned to their entry in the \textit{References} section, connecting them to the title of the cited publication, the publication venue and other publication meta-data.
-Finally, reference entries are mapped to a \say{field of study} by querying the Semantic Scholar API \cite{Kinney2023TheSS} or using a string-matching approach.
+Section names are mapped to canonical sections \textit{Introduction}, \textit{Related Work}, \textit{Method}, \textit{Experiments}, \textit{Conclusion}, \textit{References}, and \textit{Appendix} (details in Appendix \ref{app:sec-mapping}).
+The in-text references are then extracted from each section and assigned to their entry in the \textit{References} section, connecting them to the title of the cited publication, the publication venue and other publication meta-data.
+Finally, cited works are mapped to a \say{field of study} by querying the Semantic Scholar API \cite{Kinney2023TheSS} or using a string-matching approach.
 All citations with a field of study outside of \say{Computer Science} and \say{Linguistics} are determined to be out-of-discipline.

-Our resulting dataset of interdisciplinary NLP+CSS work contains 2,052 articles (see Figure \ref{fig:article_distribution}).
-From these, we extracted 37447 in-text citations with 11,158 interdisciplinary.
-We identified 26,289 of the in-text citations as out-of-discipline, for an average of out-of-discipline citations per article.
+Our resulting dataset of NLP+CSS work contains 2,031 articles (see Figure \ref{fig:article_distribution}).
+From these, we extracted 50,050 in-text references to 19,051 unique cited works.
+20,319 of these in-text references (17,996 cited works) were determined to be out-of-discipline, for an average of $\sim10$ out-of-discipline in-text citations per article.

 [2][l]{ }